Chapter Two / Test Run

 In seconds, the door opened.
 “You rang, ma’am?”

 “I’ve finished signing your letters.”
 Talty tapped the agenda on her desk.
-“All but this thing.
-Work your magic on this, Denis.
+“Pleaes work your magic on this thing, Denis.
 Clear an afternoon for me.
 I want to spend time with my son before he forgets who I am.”

 Denis hobbled into the room, his stiff leg dragging on the rug.
 His sparkling eyes seemed to change from brown to green and back again as he approached.
 He took the schedule from her and studied it.
 “Wednesday next should do, ma’am.
 Nothing we can’t postpone.
 I can clear the whole day, if you like.”